Assisted Living Crook County, OR

 Assisted Living Cost in Crook County, OR

 Crook county ranks #2 out of 36 counties that we've reviewed in Oregon for assisted living affordability.
-The median cost of an assisted living facility in Crook county is $3,680 monthly.
-The most affordable assisted living homes can cost as little as $2,123 per month, while the most upscale senior living communities can go up to $6,364 per month.
+The average cost of an assisted living facility in Crook county is $3,680 monthly.
+The lower priced assisted living homes can be priced as little as $2,123 per month, while the most upscale senior living communities can charge as high as $6,364 per month.
 Crook county assisted living facilities are more affordable when priced against Oregon statewide cost, which has an average aggregate cost of $4,067 per month and ranges from $2,378 to $6,931.
-Generally speaking, Crook county assisted living communities are $387 more affordable per month compared to the statewide average in Oregon.
+On average, Crook county assisted living communities are $387 more affordable per month when compared to the statewide average in Oregon.

 10 Assisted Living Facilities in Crook County, Oregon